Need Help Coping With a Tough Marriage? A Painful Divorce?

 That phrase "made me feel" often signals that:

-a) someone is probably interpreting what they hear through the lens of what that message would have conveyed in an earlier relationship
+a) someone is probably interpreting what they hear through the template of what that message would have conveyed in an earlier relationship

 b) the interpretation has an element of personalizing, that is of taking the comment personally.